yugabyte/yugabyte-db/docs/content/preview/develop/quality-of-service/transaction-priority.md

 ### Show transaction priority types

-The `yb_get_current_transaction_priority` function also shows the transaction priority bucket a given priority belongs in.
+The `yb_get_current_transaction_priority` function shows the transaction priority of the current transaction and the priority bucket the given priority belongs in.
 Transaction priority buckets are explained in detail in [Transaction Priorities](../../architecture/transactions/transaction-priorities.md).
 The following example demonstrates the usage of `yb_get_current_transaction_priority`.

 1. From an active [ysqlsh](../../../admin/ysqlsh/#starting-ysqlsh) shell, create a table as follows: